ppone/docs/dev/metered-billing.md

 ### Create a customer

 In order to bill our customer, we must first create an account for them on Invoiced.
 For this example we are going to invoice our customer with **NET 7** payment terms each billing cycle.
-You could just as easily use automatic collections, which will charge your customer's payment source automatically when invoices are issued on the account.
+You could just as easily use AutoPay, which will charge your customer's payment source automatically when invoices are issued on the account.

 ```bash
 curl "https://api.invoiced.com/customers" \